selwynpolit/d9book/book/development.md

 ### setup aliases in ddev

 I love short linux aliases like ll (or just l) for listing files.
 If you spend time poking around the file system in your containers this makes life so much better.
 A cool new feature since Ddev v15.1 lets you add aliases using this technique

 Use ddev ssh to "ssh" into the container and then type ll to list the files in a directory.

-Either

-copy .ddev/homeadditions/bash_aliases.example to
-.ddev/homeadditions/bash_aliases and add them there!!!
+Either copy `.ddev/homeadditions/bash_aliases.example` to `.ddev/homeadditions/bash_aliases` and add them there!

 OR

-create a file .ddev/homeadditions/.bash_aliases with these contents: note. those are the letter L lower case (as in lima)
+Create a file `.ddev/homeadditions/.bash_aliases` with these contents: note. those are the letter L lower case (as in lima).

 ```
 alias ll=\"ls -lhAp"
 alias l=\"ls -lhAp"
 ```

-Note. don't use .homeadditions - use the homeadditions
+Note. don't use `.homeadditions` - use the `homeadditions`.

 ### Upgrading ddev

 After you install a new version of ddev, run `ddev stop` and then `ddev config` to reconfigure things for your project.
 Just press enter for all the questions.
 It keeps things rolling smoothly.
 Run `ddev start` to start it all back up again

 ### Show others your ddev local site

-Sharing your DDEV-Local site via a public URL using `"ddev share` and ngrok. by Mike Anello
+Sharing your DDEV-Local site via a public URL using `ddev share` and ngrok. by Mike Anello

 https://www.drupaleasy.com/blogs/ultimike/2019/06/sharing-your-ddev-local-site-public-url-using-ddev-share-and-ngrok

 ### Email Capture and Review

 MailHog is a mail catcher which is configured to capture and display emails sent by PHP in the development environment.

 After your project is started, access the MailHog web interface at its default port:

 http://mysite.ddev.site:8025

 Please note this will not intercept emails if your application is configured to use SMTP or a 3rd-party ESP integration.
 If you are using SMTP for outgoing mail handling (Swiftmailer or SMTP modules for example), update your application configuration to use localhost on port 1025 as the SMTP server locally in order to use MailHog.

 `ddev launch -m` will launch the MailHog UI.